 Intra-Company Transfer Worker visa

 The Intra-Company Transfer Worker visa is designed to enable workers who are based overseas to transfer temporarily to the organisation’s UK branch or connected entity.
-Intra-Company Transfer Worker replaces Tier 2 (ICT) on 1 December 2020.
+Intra-Company Transfer Worker replaced Tier 2 (ICT) on 1 December 2020.

 There are currently two types of Intra-Company Transfer Worker visas;